 \subsubsection{News-driven Question Answering}

-Table~\ref{tab:mcqa} shows the results of LLMs on predicting the correlation between news and future stock fluctuations, and their performance on multiple-choice QA (MCQA) in finance and weather domains.
-We make several observations from the results.
-Firstly, long-term stock correlation prediction is less challenging, as LLMs consistently perform better in the 30-day setting compared to the 7-day setting.
-This suggests that short-term stock movements are more unpredictable due to random market noise and external events, whereas long-term correlations between financial news and stock prices are more stable and easier for models to capture.
-Moreover, short-term MCQA is generally easier than long-term MCQA.
-This indicates that models can effectively leverage recent information when answering questions but struggle with reasoning over longer time horizons, where knowledge decay or compounding factors might introduce additional complexity.
-Overall, the results emphasize the strengths of LLMs in reasoning tasks while exposing their limitations in handling the randomness of short-term financial fluctuations.
+Table~\ref{tab:mcqa} shows results on news-stock correlation prediction and MCQA in finance and weather domains.
+LLMs perform better on 30-day correlation prediction than 7-day, suggesting that long-term news-price relationships are more stable and easier to capture than short-term movements affected by market noise.
+Short-term MCQA is generally easier than long-term MCQA, indicating that models effectively leverage recent information but struggle with reasoning over longer time horizons.